 What is the TIDES study?

-The Tackling Inequalities and Discrimination Experiences in health Services (TIDES) study will investigate how discrimination experienced by both patients and healthcare practitioners may generate and perpetuate inequalities in health service use.
-Using questionnaires and in-depth interviews, the study aims to (1) highlight ways in which healthcare practitioners can help reduce discrimination experiences and (2) develop an intervention framework to reduce discrimination in healthcare settings.
+The Tackling Inequalities and Discrimination Experiences in health Services (TIDES) study investigates how discrimination experienced by both patients and healthcare practitioners may generate and perpetuate inequalities in health and health service use.
+The TIDES study is funded by the Wellcome Trust and the Economic and Social Research Council (ESRC).

-- Project 4 will involve talking to a range of stakeholders including carers, service users, healthcare practitioners, community members and policy makers about the findings from Projects 1-3.
-Stakeholders will review evidence, set priorities and develop guidance for an intervention framework to tackle discrimination experiences and inequalities in health service use.
+Project 4 involves talking to carers, service users, healthcare practitioners, community members and policy makers from Projects 1-3 to develop an intervention framework.

 TIDES Phase 2 is a continuation of previous work to understand how discrimination contributes to inequalities in health and health services, and aims to continue this work by examining the impact of COVID-19 on inequalities by Black, Asian and ethnic minority people working in health and social care.
 TIDES Phase 2 is funded by the Economic and Social Research Council (ESRC).

 A modified Delphi process will utilise mixed methods to guide the development of a ethnicity module questionnaire and interview topic guides, a Race Equality Impact Assessment tooklit, and VR training materials.